angular/components/guides/creating-a-custom-form-field-control.md

 detection.
 We do this via the `stateChanges` property.
 So far the only thing the form field needs to know about is when the value changes.
 We'll need to emit on the stateChanges stream when that happens, and as we continue flushing out these properties we'll likely find more places we need to emit.
-We should also make sure to complete `stateChanges` when our component is destroyed
+We should also make sure to complete `stateChanges` when our component is destroyed.

 ```ts
 stateChanges = new Subject<void>();